Alto, California

-Alto (Spanish for "Tall") is a census-designated place adjacent to Mill Valley in Marin County, California.
+Alto (Spanish for "Tall") is a census-designated place adjacent to Mill Valley, California, United States, located in Marin County.
 It lies at an elevation of 26 feet (8 m).
 The population was 732 at the 2020 census.

 Geography

-According to the United States Census Bureau, the CDP covered an area of 0.326 km2, all of it land.
+According to the United States Census Bureau, the CDP covered an area of 0.326 km2, all land.

 Demographics

 Alto first appeared as a census-designated place in the 2010 United States census.

-The 2020 United States census reported that Alto had a population of 732.
-The population density was 5,809.5 PD/sqmi.
-The racial makeup of Alto was 80.3% White, 0.3% African American, 0.3% Native American, 4.4% Asian, 0.1% Pacific Islander, 3.6% from other races, and 11.1% from two or more races.
-Hispanic or Latino of any race were 7.8% of the population.

-The whole population lived in households.